Leanne Powell: 2000 return

-One of Leanne's main stories was her friendship and later feud with Bev.
-She given her a job at her bar and offered Leanne a stable life.
-Leanne tricks Bev into allowing her to manage the bar in her absence.
-Unbeknownst to Bev, Leanne had fooled her into going on the run from the police.
 Leanne fails to manage the bar correctly and leads it into financial ruin.
 When Bev returns, she is shocked at the state Leanne has left her business in and ends their friendship.
 Leanne is disgruntled that Bev forgives her brother, Lance and assumes she can lie her way out of trouble.
 Gates told Wendy Granditer from Inside Soap that Bev is "devastated" to find her bar ruined and "deservedly, Leanne has been No. 1 on her hitlist."
 Leanne tries to convince Bev that Christy ruined her business but she refuses to believe her former friend.
 Bev then throws a bucket of water over Leanne leaving her humiliated.
 Leanne responds by smashing Bev's bar up with a hammer, ensuring her business cannot recover.
 Bev confronts Leanne at the local petrol station and a fight occurs.
 Gates explained that Leanne does not admit guilt over the vandalism but "can't resist winding Bev up" and in "a moment of madness" Bev attacks Leanne.
 The fight occurs in front of a CCTV camera and Brookside residents Max Farnham (Steven Pinder) and Adele Murray (Katy Lamont).

 Gates revealed that Leanne vows "to take Bev for everything she's got" for fighting with her and sues her.
 But Leanne leaves the fight without any injuries.
 Gates found it amusing that writers incorporated Christy in Leanne's money making scams.
 The team up to feign an injury, with Christy hitting Leanne with a leg of lamb to cause swelling and bruising.
 Gates added that Leanne then goes to seek legal advice and does not feel guilty about further escalating her feud with Bev.
 Gates stated "as far as Leanne's concerned, it's a case of more fool Bev for believing her and going away in the first place.
 She's not bothered about what she's done, despite the kindness Bev has shown her in the past."
 Gates believed that Leanne's behaviour was caused by her unwillingness to accept she is wrong, "no matter how badly she behaves".
 Leanne's behaviour during her feud story made Gates feel uneasy in public.
 She told Granditer that she feared Leanne's continued revenge plans against Bev left her worried about viewer reaction.
 She added that while Leanne destroyed Bev's business, she received "very disapproving looks" while out in public but jested they were "too scared" to approach her because of Leanne's "nasty" persona.